 1. From the main screen on the transmitter control center on the front panel of the main assembly, press up or down to navigate to the FREQUENCY menu.
 Press enter to continue.

 TRANSMITTER CONTROL CENTER

 < FREQUENCY >

 98.10MHz

+L

 2. Press left or right to move the cursor between digits.
-Press the up or down button to increment or decrement the number.
+Press up or down on each digit to increment or decrement the number.